-Under the direct supervision of the Tribune and Qusstor, and responsible to and appointed by the Grand Council is the Executive Director of the Fraternity.
-He acts in the capacity of the Tribune and Qusstor and combines the duties of their offices, conducts the correspondence of the Grand Council, and collects, arranges and preserves all statistics and other information for the benefit of the Grand Council meeting.
+Under the direct supervision of the Consul, and responsible to and appointed by the Grand Council is the Executive Director of the Fraternity.
+He acts in the capacity of the Tribune and Quaestor and combines the duties of their offices, conducts the correspondence of the Grand Council, and collects, arranges and preserves all statistics and other information for the benefit of the Grand Council.
 He records all receipts and expenditures and furnishes the Grand Council with a general statement on the finances of the fraternity at each meeting.
-A financial statement rendered, and certified by a certified public accountant, not a member of this fraternity, accompanies this statement.
 The Executive Director also acts as a managing editor of The Plume of Tau Epsilon Phi.
 He makes visits to each chapter periodically.
 During the course of these visits, he inspects and advises the chapter and its officers.

 The Grand Council is also authorized to appoint an Assistant Executive Director who functions under the direction of the Executive Director.
-Furthermore, the Grand Council, at its discretion, may appoint such Field Consultants that are required for the proper service and supervision of chapters who shall also operate under the auspices of the Executive Director or his Assistant.
+Furthermore, the Grand Council, at its discretion, may authorize the appointment of additional staff that are required for the proper service and supervision of chapters who shall also operate under the auspices of the Executive Director or his Assistant.

 Working under the Grand Council and in more direct contact and supervision over the chapters are the Regional Governors.
-The fraternity is composed of several regions geographically arranged with a Regional Governor at the head of each area.
-The Regional Governors are appointed by the Grand Council on recommendation of the chapters and alumni clubs concerned or elected at regional conclaves.
+The Regional Governors are appointed by the Grand Council on recommendation of the chapters and alumni associations concerned or elected at regional conclaves.
 Each covers his geographic district under the supervision of the Grand Council.
-Each region includes all alumni dubs as well as all undergraduate chapters in the apportioned area.
+Each region includes all alumni associations as well as all undergraduate chapters in the apportioned area.